jgm/gitit/README.markdown

 Cached pages are updated when pages are modified using the web interface.
 They are not updated when pages are modified directly through git or darcs.
-However, the cache can be refreshed manually by pressing Ctrl-R when viewing a page, or by sending a POST request to `/_expire` with `pageName` set to the name of the page.
+However, the cache can be refreshed manually by pressing Ctrl-R when viewing a page, or by sending an HTTP GET or POST request to `/_expire/path/to/page`, where `path/to/page` is the name of the page to be expired.

-Users who frequently update pages using git or darcs may wish to set `use-cache` to `no`, or alternatively to add a hook to the repository that makes the appropriate POST request to expire pages when they are updated.
+Users who frequently update pages using git or darcs may wish to set `use-cache` to `no`, or alternatively to add a hook to the repository that makes the appropriate HTTP request to expire pages when they are updated.

 Configuring gitit